menu

 Also of interest is that Kenmore has more people living here who work in computers and math than 95% of the places in the US.

-Kenmore is a very ethnically-diverse city.
+Kenmore is an extremely ethnically-diverse city.
 The people who call Kenmore home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Kenmore residents report their race to be White, followed by Asian.
 Important ancestries of people in Kenmore include German, English, Irish, Norwegian, and European.

 The most common language spoken in Kenmore is English.
-Other important languages spoken here include Chinese and Spanish.
+Other important languages spoken here include Spanish and Chinese.

 Real Estate in Popular Kenmore Neighborhoods